 designations met the criteria and were appropriate.
 August - September 2019 Second consultation on Local Green Space following updates as a result of the first consultation.
 The Clerk wrote to all landowners and occupiers of sites identified for potential designation as Local Green Spaces to invite their comment.
 A display and information about the potential Local Green Spaces to be shown at the Madeley Centre and shown on the website throughout the consultation period.
 A detailed meeting was also held with Newcastle-under-Lyme Borough Council to ensure the policy and proposed designations do not conflict, and worked with, their emerging local plan.
-Green Spaces from landowners, occupiers, users, the community and Newcastle-under-Lyme Borough
+To obtain comments and feedback about the revised designation of sites as Local Green Spaces from landowners, occupiers, users, the community and Newcastle-under-Lyme Borough Council.